Victory is a Tier 3 member of the USASF and follows all rules and regulations set forth by the USASF.

 Only a coach, owner, or director may challenge a participant’s age.
 To challenge a participant’s age, the challenge must be immediately brought to the attention of the event director.
 The event director will request proof of age for the participant in question.

 The participant in question must supply official age verification (i.e. birth certificate, driver’s license, passport, report card or student ID) to the event manager no later than the Monday following the event at 5:00PM.
 The participant may provide proof to the event director at the event if it is available.
 If the participant in question IS in violation of age restrictions, the team will be disqualified.

 Safety Violations and Review Process

 The coach who picks up the team’s deduction page from the judges table will be notified that a safety violation has been committed.
 If the coach or representative believes this is a mistake, he or she will have the opportunity to discuss the violation with the event director or Victory rules judge.
+Coaches have 30 minutes from end of routine to pick up their team deductions page and dispute any violations marked.
+After 30 minutes, no dispute is allowed.
 All decisions made are final.